 The ceiling of the front reception hall is decorated with carved national emblems or coats of arms of the United States, the United Kingdom, the German Empire, the French Third Republic, the Russian Empire, the Kingdom of Italy, the Kingdom of Spain, Belgium, Austria-Hungary, and the Netherlands.
 In the 1930s, Louis Lozowick, a Russian painter and art critic, painted two large oil painting in the lobby of the post office, and Triborough Bridge and Lower Manhattan can still be viewed today.
 The post office also features secrets like a number of abandoned spaces, remnants of a WPA mural, a secret postal tunnel, and a Postal Museum.

 The building was designated a New York City landmark in 1966.
-Portions of the building are being converted into the Moynihan Train Hall for Amtrak and the Long Island Railroad, with construction on-going through the pandemic.
-Earlier this month, Facebook signed a lease for all 730,000 square feet of office space in the Farley Building.
+Portions of the building have been converted into the Moynihan Train Hall for Amtrak and the Long Island Railroad.
+In 2020, Facebook signed a lease for all 730,000 square feet of office space in the Farley Building.
 The USPS will keep postal services despite the redevelopment of the James.
 A. Farley building.